10 October 2019

 The night (or even week) before is not a very effective time to prepare for a test, let alone to learn and retain information.
 At that point all they can do is memorise, short-term, rather than understand, long-term.

 “Test prep” is everything that they (should) have been doing since they started learning the topic.
 And home assignments should be finished with a week spare whenever possible.
-(More on procrastination and ‘cramming’ vs effective test prep in coming pieces.)
+(More on procrastination here and on ‘cramming’ vs effective test prep in coming pieces.)

 However, when schoolwork or test preparation does become a stressor for your child, we switch our ELC focus temporarily.
 If things are sometimes not as “under control” as they thought, we can give direct point-of-need support, if appropriate.